Aeurias/NadeshikoSlimeVR/README.md

 #### Step 1 - We will begin with the resistor and diodes and then the TP4056 Module.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step1-ResDio-Bend/2.jpg"  alt="1"/>

-First bend the resistor and diodes like this to make it fit the breakout PCB.
+First bend the resistor and diodes like this to make it fit the breakout PCB:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step1-ResDio-Bend/3.jpg"  alt="2"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step1-ResDio-Bend/4.jpg"  alt="3"/>